MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPUnifiedGroup.md

 ```

 ### -Members
-The array UPN values of members to add to the group.
+The array UPN values of members to set to the group.
+Note: Will replace members.

 ```yaml
 Type: String[]